What is a work profile?

 - Create, access, and delete work data in the work profile

-- Silently install and remove applications and certificates
+- Silently install and remove apps and certificates

-- Request a list of applications accessing data in the work profile
+- Request a list of apps accessing data in the work profile

 - Remotely wipe work profile data

 - Restrict what can be shared across personal and work profiles